 Besides rescuing as many fish as possible, Fish Rescue provides a unique and valuable volunteer opportunity, helping to increase awareness of fish identification and handling and other conservation issues.
 Data collected during the annual effort has helped to confirm that many fish are lost annually to irrigation canals.

-Typically the Fish Rescue takes place over approximately 10 days of fieldwork in October, and includes work at up to six canals between Calgary and the U.S. border.
+Typically the Fish Rescue takes place over approximately 10 days of fieldwork in October and includes work at up to six canals between Calgary and the U.S. border.
 To date, 873,515 fish have been rescued!
 Each fall, Trout Unlimited Canada pulls together a crew to electrofish (stun) and then net fish from the canals.
 Volunteers help to identify and count every fish captured.
-Fish are then held in an aerated, truck mounted tank and are later released in the river or reservoir from which they came.
+Fish are then held in an aerated, truck mounted, tank and are later released into the river or reservoir from which they came.

 Partners and Sponsors

 The Fish Rescue is financially supported by the Alberta Government, and staff from the Operation and Infrastructure branch of Alberta Environment and Parks.
 The rescue would not be possible without the help of the hundreds of volunteers that have dedicated their time and effort over the years.

 To register please select Volunteer Opportunities-AB in the ticketing box at the bottom of this page.

 Carseland Bow River Headworks (October 21, 21) – this date is subject to change, stay tuned to the TUC website and Facebook page for any date changes.

 To purchase tickets using a smartphone please rotate your phone to the horizontal position.